Information You Can Find in Our Guide:

 Food is not the only service that the WIC department provides.
 Many WIC centers also offer support and education for breastfeeding women.
 They offer classes, counseling and coaching all for free.
 Participants are also given access to numerous resources to improve their health and the health of their children.
 WIC offices provide health and immunization screenings, referrals for substance abuse programs, nutrition and food preparation education.

-Note: Learn more about WIC services by downloading our in-depth WIC guide.
+Note: Learn more about WIC services by downloading our helpful guide.

 WIC offices provide comprehensive WIC services to women and children.
 These services encompass health screenings and tests, numerous nutrition education resources and classes, breastfeeding assistance and support, access to health care and other community resources.
 WIC services also include access to nutritionists, consultants and other knowledgeable professionals.
 Large WIC offices in heavily populated cities are likely to offer appointment times and services Monday through Friday, from morning to evening.
 Some even offer extended and weekend hours.
 Standalone WIC office locations are ideal for any applicant if there is one nearby.
 If not, the other locations discussed in the following sections can be equally as useful.